Jump to the content of the page

 In many applications, compliance with characteristic values or specification limits for safety in long-term use is required.
 Depending on the intended use of the heavy plate, different heavy plate tests are used to determine the relevant and necessary characteristic values.
 The tests on heavy plate listed below are frequently used test methods.
 In special applications or uses, other test methods not mentioned here can be used to ensure safe and long-term use and operation.

-Tensile tests Hardness tests Impact tests Fatigue and fracture mechanics tests Metals Brochure
+Tensile tests Hardness tests Impact tests Fatigue and fracture mechanics tests Metals brochure Interesting customer projects

 Tensile tests on heavy plates